McKay Reservoir: Hydrology

 The McKay Dam was built between 1923–1927 as a project of the United States Bureau of Reclamation, part of the Umatilla Basin Project that had started in 1908 with the nearby Cold Springs Dam.
 It furnishes supplementary water to Stanfield and Westland Irrigation Districts.

 The McKay Dam is an impoundment of McKay Creek, a tributary of the Umatilla River.
 An earth-fill dam with sections of reinforced concrete, it stands 158 feet high and has an active capacity of 71534 acre.ft, of which 6000 acre.ft is used for exclusive flood control.
 The spillway section of the McKay Dam was modified 1978 through 1979 to increase the capacity from 10,000 to 27,000 cubic feet per second.

 Natural history

 The reservoir is jointly managed by the Bureau of Reclamation and the McKay Creek National Wildlife Refuge for irrigation water and a habitat for a variety wildlife including osprey, bald eagles, and an abundance of waterfowl.
 Fishing is permitted between March thorough September.
-McKay’s shallow water marshes and wetlands are also productive for warmwater fish such as rainbow trout, crappie, largemouth bass, sunfish, and yellow perch, as well as brown bullhead catfish, and lesser numbers of largemouth and smallmouth bass.
+McKay’s shallow water marshes and wetlands are also productive for warmwater fish such as crappie, largemouth bass, sunfish, and yellow perch, as well as brown bullhead catfish, and lesser numbers of largemouth and smallmouth bass.
+Also Large numbers or Carp are found in the reservoir.